How To Hire The Right Virtual Assistant

 As busy mompreneurs, most of us could really use the help of a virtual assistant to manage our business.

-So I went straight to the source — virtual assistants and mom entrepreneurs who’ve hired them — to find out how to hire the right virtual assistant for your business without wasting time or getting burned in the process.
+So to help figure out the best way to hire one, I went straight to the source (virtual assistants themselves and the mom entrepreneurs who’ve hired them) to find out how to hire the right virtual assistant for your business without wasting time or getting burned in the process.

 Where can a mom entrepreneur find a virtual assistant to hire?

 - Social media sites — Twitter, LinkedIn, Facebook, PinterestÂ – any one who calls herself a “virtual” assistant should be on here. Â Suzanne says that “an excellent virtual assistant must be prominent on all the social networking sites.”
 Try tweeting that you’re looking for a virtual assistant and see how long it takes to get a reply. ðŸ˜‰

 - Google search — Kristi Bennitt says, “Any virtual assistant worth her salt has a website, so doing a Google search for “virtual assistant”, “virtual bookkeeper” or “Seattle virtual assistant”, for example, will give you great targeted results.”

 - Virtual Assistance Chamber of Commerce — who knew that virtual assistants had their very own chamber of commerce?
 Cathy Griepsma of Making Life Easier for You, that’s who. Â Cathy says, “The VACC has loads of great advice for VAâ€™s and also for folks that want to hire them.”

 - FiverrÂ —Â A quick search will yield plenty ofÂ options to choose from.
 Simply narrow down your parameters to find the help that’s right for you.

 What questions should a mom entrepreneur ask when interviewing a potential virtual assistant to insure that they are a good fit?